Beef Cuts Guide

 Shank Cut

 As part of the legs, the shank meat cut tends towards toughness.
 These are lean cuts, but they do require considerable cooking time.
-Shanks cuts and uses include:
+Shank cuts and uses include:

 • Lean ground beef